Harley-xk/MaLiang/README.md

 // 2. save to empty folders on disk: exporter.save(to: localPath, progress: progressHandler, result: resultHandler)

-// also you can use another synchronous method to do de work Synchronously exporter.saveSynchronously(to: locakPath, progress: progressHandler)
+// also you can use another synchronous method to do this work Synchronously exporter.saveSynchronously(to: locakPath, progress: progressHandler)
 ```

 Then, contents of canvas and some document infomations will be saved to files in the directory you provided.

-**`MaLiang` does not implement the archive logic for files, so you can implement your own archive Logics**
+**`MaLiang` does not zip the folders, you can implement your own archive Logics refer to the sample project**

 ### Reading